Scottish Castles of Outlander

 Midhope Castle

-Many stars have been in the ascendant due to Outlander, yet there is probably no better example of a castle going from an unknown to a global superstar than Midhope Castle.
+Many Scottish castles have been have become more popular due to Outlander, yet there is probably no better example of a castle going from an unknown to a global superstar than Midhope Castle.

 Located just a few minutes’ drive from Blackness Castle, Midhope played the coveted role of Lallybroch.
 It made such an impact that the lines between the real castle and fictional home have become blurred – if you look at most online maps of the area, Midhope Castle is labelled as Lallybroch!
 Now that’s dedication to a performance.